-Students must complete 22 credits in courses in the Physics Department.
+Degree requirements Students must complete 22 credits in courses in the Physics Department.
 The following courses are required: Physics 7210X, 7310X, 7350X, 7410X, and 7710X.
 In exceptional cases, the graduate physics committee may waive required courses or prerequisites.
 With permission of the committee, the remaining credits required for the degree may be in courses in any department.
 If they have been completed with a grade of B or higher and have not been counted toward the undergraduate degree, physics courses numbered 4100-4900 in the -Brooklyn College Undergraduate Bulletin corresponding to U600 courses in the City University Graduate Bulletin, or their equivalent, may be offered toward the master's degree.
 Students must pass a comprehensive examination or submit a thesis, the choice to be made in consultation with the deputy chairperson.
 The first doctoral examination of the CUNY Ph.D. program may be substituted for the comprehensive examination.
 Students who choose to write a thesis must take a course or courses in the series Physics 7110G-7120G.
 No more than 4 credits in this series may be offered toward the degree.
 Information about requirements for the comprehensive examination and thesis is in the section "Academic Regulations and Procedures."
 Graduate courses in the Physics Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the graduate physics committee.
 M.A. degree program in education: physics teacher (7-12) HEGIS code 1902.01; SED program code 26762 The M.A., physics teacher program prepares students for a career in teaching at the high school level.
 It includes courses in education, as well as physics, which are designed to help graduate students become more effective high school physics teachers.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
+This program is currently not accepting applications for admission.
+As an alternate see our M.A.T. degree program in Adolescence Science Education (grades 7-12).
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the Head of the program in adolescence science education for the current requirements.
 Matriculation requirements Applicants must offer at least 12 credits in physics beyond general physics.
 Applicants must also offer (a) or (b):